 The University Medal for Excellence is awarded each year to an alumnus or alumna, under 45 years of age, whose record in scholarship, public service, or professional life is outstanding.

-2014 PRESIDENTIAL AWARDS FOR EXCELLENCE IN TEACHING
+2016 PRESIDENTIAL AWARDS FOR EXCELLENCE IN TEACHING

 Presidential Awards for Excellence in Teaching are awarded to current Columbia faculty who have had a significant influence on the intellectual development of students at the University.
 These awards recognize teaching excellence at both the undergraduate and graduate levels.

-2014 ALUMNI MEDALISTS
+2016 ALUMNI MEDALISTS

 Alumni Medalists are alumni of Columbia University selected to receive this high honor for their distinguished service of ten years or more to the University - including its schools, alumni associations, regional Columbia Clubs, and University-wide initiatives.
 The Medal was first awarded by Columbia in 1933.

-The 2014 Alumni Medalists:
+The 2016 Alumni Medalists:

-2002 MFA School of the Arts
+1996 M.F.A.
+School of the Arts

-1990 MBA Columbia Business School
+Seokho Lee 1988 M.B.A.
+Columbia Business School

 Richard M. Space, Jr. 2005 B.A.
 School of General Studies